About to retire

 Lump sum withdrawal

-Starting from July 1, 2025, it may be possible: to receive a lump sum from your pension capital directly into your bank account.
+From July 1, 2026, it might be possible to receive a lump sum from your old-age pension directly into your bank account.

 What does 'lump sum' mean?
 And what happens if you choose this option?

-You may have already heard about it: taking out a portion of your pension in one go.
-This could be possible from July 1, 2025.
-Then you could take up to 10% of your accrued pension in one lump sum.
-We will explain how this is going to work here.
+You might have heard about it: withdrawing a portion of your pension all at once.
+If the law is finalized, you'll be able to take up to 10% of your old-age pension in a single lump sum.
+We'll explain how this works here.

 Anton will not opt for a lump sum.